-Alex practices exclusively within the field of criminal defence.
-Having practiced for over 20 years he now frequently acts as leading counsel as well as being lead on many high profile cases.
+Alex practises exclusively within the field of criminal defence.
+Having practised for over 28 years he now frequently acts as leading counsel as well as being led on many high profile cases.

 He covers a vast area within the field of criminal law ranging from serious sexual offences to VAT fraud, people trafficking and arson.
 The development of the SOCA has meant that many of the cases in which Alex is instructed involve well organised groups of alleged offenders charged with conspiracy to kidnap, robbery, deception and fraud.

 Although based in London Alex practices throughout the country and has dealt with many trials in the Midlands, Liverpool, Manchester, Bristol, Leeds, Cardiff, and the southern counties.